⚡ Quick Verdict:

 What is the 80 20 rule in Hootsuite?

-The 80 20 rule suggests posting 80% valuable content that educates or entertains and 20% promotional content.
-Hootsuite recommends this balance to keep audiences engaged without overwhelming them with sales messages.
+The 80 20 rule suggests posting 80% educational or entertaining content and 20% promotional content.
+This balance keeps your social media audience engaged without overwhelming them.

 Which is better, Later or Buffer?

-Buffer is better for multi-platform scheduling and team collaboration.
-Later is better for visual-first brands focused on Instagram and TikTok.
-Both have strong free plans worth testing.
+Buffer wins for multi-platform post scheduling and team management.
+Later is better for visual brands focused on Instagram Stories and TikTok.
+Both offer strong free plans worth testing.